bad brake booster symptoms

 This is possible thanks to the Manifold Absolute Pressure sensor (MAP), and the brake pedal sensor.
 When you apply the brakes the computer knows it, and hence if the MAP sensor indicates a sudden drop in vacuum the ECU stores the corresponding error code in memory.

-Some vehicles also have a dedicated Brake Booster Pressure Sensor that immediately informs the ECU about any problem with the vacuum.
+Most vehicles also have a dedicated Brake Booster Pressure Sensor that immediately informs the ECU about any problem with the vacuum.

-What Causes A Brake Booster To Fail?
+Why Does A Brake Booster Fail?

 If you suspect the brake booster is failing then the vast majority of the time this will be caused by a vacuum leak.